seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

     FROM CTE
     WHERE next_node_id IS NOT NULL;
 ```
+>Output

 | avg_days_reallocated |
 | -------------------- |
 | 15.63                |

+*On average approximately 15.63 days, customers are reallocated to a different node*

 ### **Q5.
 What is the median, 80th and 95th percentile for this same reallocation days metric for each region?**
 ```SQL